Making The Perfect Cheesecake

 By the beginning of the twentieth century cheesecake had found its way to New York.
 In fact, New Yorkers say that cheesecake wasn't really cheesecake until it was cheesecake in New York.

-The true New York cheesecake is a simple, unadorned, biscuit-based cheesecake.
+The true New York Cheesecake is a simple, unadorned, biscuit-based cheesecake.
 Today’s cheesecakes come with a variety of toppings, and, indeed, a choice of fillings, but one thing is for sure: the frozen sort, available from any supermarket, bears little resemblance to a home-made cheesecake, full of good, simple ingredients.

 There are lots of choices to be made in cooking a cheesecake.